lupyuen/lupyuen.github.io/src/mynewt.md

 ![Loading Mynewt Firmware to Cache Memory](https://lupyuen.github.io/images/mynewt-ram.png)

-_What happens when we load our firmware to Cache Memory?_
+_What happens when we use OpenOCD + JTAG to load our firmware to Cache Memory?_

 Here's the second try, loading our Mynewt Firmware to Cache Memory.
 (The same way that we loaded Rust Firmware in our previous article)